-Some rooms can be terribly humid and that’s when you’ll find the turbo mode on the Vremi dehumidifier handy.
-It ramps up the fan speed from CFM 129 to CFM 138 to increase the moisture removal rate.
+Some rooms can be terribly humid and that’s when you’ll find the humidity settings on the Friedrich dehumidifier handy.
+Choose between 30% to 90% RH and the dehumidifier will start drawing the required amount of moisture off the air.

 Minimal maintenance is needed for the dehumidifier.
 You’ll only need to wash the filter once a month, as it may have gathered dust, dirt, dust mites and other allergens as the air flows through.